Gardening with Kids

 It only took a little over an hour to plant 3 small bags of bulbs.
 I did a little prep work before hand and watered the soil a little bit everyday until it was soft & pre-dug the first half of the holes.
 This has become a family planting tradition.
 The second year we planted fragrant bulbs like Hyacinth but this season was unusually dry and warm.

-Introductory Gardening Activities
+Introducing Gardening Activities for kids

 Getting kids involved in gardening doesn’t take too much effort.
 You can try a mud kitchen for littles as you work in the garden.
 Very few kids will resist the opportunity for messy play, especially digging in the dirt.
 You can also use a mud kitchen to make pretend food or use backyard plants & rocks to make “stone soup” or “potions”.